Business Development Bank of Canada: Legislative Review and Criticism

 The legislative review of the Bank in 2023 by ISED reported stakeholder sentiments and some indicators highlighting that: "the BDC is conservative in its lending and other practices.
 For example, many stakeholders emphasized that the BDC was not meeting their expectations for a higher risk appetite relative to the private sector, while the BDC’s debt-to-equity ratio is significantly below the maximum limit prescribed by the BDC Act and declined from the previous Legislative Review Period."

-Recognition
+Certification and Recognition

+In 2013, BDC became the first Canadian financial institution to be certified as a B Corporation.
+It has since renewed this certification, reflecting its commitment to broader social and environmental performance.
 BDC was named among Canada's Top 100 employers from 2007 to 2018.

 BDC Capital won multiple Deal of the Year Awards from the Canadian Venture Capital and Private Equity Association in the venture capital category.
 It won in 2011, for its investment in Radian6 Technologies Inc.; in 2012, for its investment in Q1 Labs Inc.; and again in 2014, for its investment in Layer 7 Technologies.